PetitGrigri/OpenClassrooms-Express-MOOC/README.md

 # MOOC OpenClassrooms Express
-A simple repository which is created to fallow the [MOOC about express on OpenClassrooms](https://openclassrooms.com/fr/courses/6390246-passez-au-full-stack-avec-node-js-express-et-mongodb)
+A simple repository which is created to follow the [MOOC about express on OpenClassrooms](https://openclassrooms.com/fr/courses/6390246-passez-au-full-stack-avec-node-js-express-et-mongodb)

 ## Used commands
 - Frontend :